PostgreSQL Performance Tuning: Optimize Your Database Server

 • the pg_stat_statements module and extension.

-What this module does is record every single (completed) query that the server executes, normalizes it in various ways such as replacing constants with parameters, and then aggregates “same” queries into a single data point with interesting statistics such as total execution time, number of calls, maximum and minimum execution time, total number of rows returned, total size of temporary files created, and many more.
+What this module does is record every single (completed) query that the server executes, normalizes it in various ways such as replacing constants with parameters, and then aggregates “same” queries into a single data point with interesting statistics such as total execution time, number of calls, maximum and minimum execution time, total number of rows returned, total size of temporary files created, and more.

 Two queries are considered the “same” if their normalized internal structures after parsing are the same.
 So SELECT * FROM t WHERE pk = 42; is the “same” query as SeLeCt * FrOm T wHeRe Pk=56; despite the value of pk being different.

-In order to see the statistics collected by the pg_stat_statements module, you first need to install the pg_stat_statements extension with “CREATE EXTENSION pg_stat_statements;” which will create a pg_stat_statements view.
+To see the statistics collected by the pg_stat_statements module, you first need to install the pg_stat_statements extension with CREATE EXTENSION pg_stat_statements, creating a pg_stat_statements view.

 Rewriting Queries

-Sometimes rewriting parts of a query can drastically improve performance.
+Sometimes, rewriting parts of a query can drastically improve performance.

-Naked Columns
+Naked columns

 One very common mistake is writing something like this: